-- 2. To see more of the information in the window pane, drag the divider bar to make the pane wider. - 3.
-If a certain number of items have been found, page navigation buttons in the local toolbar may be enabled.
+- 2. To see more of the information in the window pane, drag the divider bar to make the pane wider. - If a certain number of items have been found, page navigation buttons in the local toolbar may be enabled.
 You can use these buttons to go to additional pages to display more items.
 You can also click View All in the local toolbar to see all results on a single page.
-Keep in mind that the more items you have in the project, the longer it will take to load this view.
+Keep in mind that the more items you have in the project, the longer it will take to load this view. - NOTE You can open any file in the list to view or modify it in an editor.
+You can either double-click on the specific row, or right-click on the row and select Open.